 - A. The duration of some opioids is longer than naloxone, repeat doses may be necessary.
 Monitor the patient closely.
 Patients who have received naloxone must be transported to the hospital because coma may reoccur when naloxone wears off. - B. Side effects are rare.
-Do not hesitate to use if indicated. - C. If no effect is seen from naloxone administration, consider other causes of coma.
+Do not hesitate to use if indicated. - C. If no response is seen from initial doses of naloxone, consider intubation of patient to maintain airway - D. If no effect is seen from naloxone administration, consider other causes of coma.